-WOMEN-UP is a European project currently developed by a consortium composed of eight partners from six EU countries.
+WOMEN-UP is a European project developed by a consortium composed of eight partners from six EU countries.

 The main objective of the WOMEN-UP project is to improve the quality of life of urinary incontinence patients through a holistic and cost-effective ICT-solution for a conservative home treatment, allowing for the self management of the chronic UI disease via a decision support system and a secure remote medical supervision.
 This solution includes lifestyle interventions and pelvic floor muscle training.

-56 million European citizens are affected by UI, which represents a serious impairment to the quality of their professional and personal life
+56 million European citizens are affected by UI, which represents a serious impairment to the quality of their professional and personal life.

 Urinary Incontinence is any involuntary leakage of urine.
-It is not a "natural" nor inevitable issue.
+It is not a "natural" nor an inevitable issue.
 It should be treated.
 We encourage women to search medical aid and, if pelvic exercises are prescript, benefit from WOMEN-UP treatment.

 Pelvic floor muscle exercises are a long-known effective treatment, but the main difficulty is that patients must adhere to a periodic schedule of training.
 Such a demanding routine is hard to maintain, resulting in failure.
 WOMEN-UP is conceived to tackle this.